 In the Spring of 2020, DPSCD partnered with Detroit business and non-profits to launch Connected Futures, a \$23M initiative, to provide learning devices and internet connectivity to DPSCD students.
 Students enrolled in DPSCD during the 2019-2020 school year were eligible to receive an internet connected Windows 10 tablet with a keyboard and mouse.
 To date, the District has deployed more than 44,000 Connected Futures devices to students.
-Any students new to the District, or who did not claim a Connected Futures device, is able to check out a loaner laptop and/or internet hotspot from their enrolled school should they need one to participate in online learning.
+As we transition to fully online learning beginning November 17th, students who are new to the District, including new kindergarten students, will have access to remaining Connected Futures devices if they have not already taken advantage of the District's loaner laptop program.
+As part of the Connected Futures initiative, the District is committed to providing internet hotspots for any students and families who need them in order to participate in online learning.

-In addition, the District invested in enhanced online learning tools for students.
 The implementation of a Schoology, the new Learning Management System (LMS) for the District, allows for students to complete classwork, receive grades and engage in collaboration in a platform that integrates with existing learning tools like Microsoft Teams, Microsoft Class Notebook and PowerSchool.